anychart-integrations/perl-catalyst-mysql-template/README.md

 Perl Catalyst basic template
 =========================

-This example shows how to use Anychart library with the Python programming language, Django web framework and MySQL database.
+This example shows how to use Anychart library with the Perl programming language, Catalyst web framework and MySQL database.

 ## Running